 What travelers will experience: Travelers will be required to apply for an ETIAS travel authorization well in advance of starting their trip to Europe.
 “Passengers will be required to complete an online application form that covers a range of biometric-, immigration-, and security-related questions, along with the payment of a [nominal] fee,” JD Supra explains.
 Also, having an ETIAS travel authorization does not guarantee admission, since border guards will still make decisions as to admission.

-ETIAS is currently set to launch sometime around May 2025.
-The system has been in development since 2016, with several delays along the way.
+The ETIAS system has been in development since 2016, with several delays along the way.
 Many travel groups and travelers have been disappointed by the delays.
 Certain parties, however, believe the delays bring benefits.
 The International Air Transport Association and Europe’s main air transport trade groups Airlines for Europe, the European Regions Airline Association, and Airports Council International believe that delaying the implementation of ETIAS is advantageous because it will allow extra time to hire and train staff and thoroughly test the new system.
-Those steps, the groups have argued, will ensure a smooth rollout and operation of the system so that air passengers do not face disruptions.
+These steps, the groups have argued, will ensure a smooth rollout and operation of the system so that air passengers do not face disruptions.

 Sources: